acikgozb/tcp-ip-journey/1-ping/README.md

 ### `traceroute`

 `traceroute` is a tool similar to `ping` that uses ICMP packets to understand the path of a packet.
-`traceroute` specifically uses UDP and the _TTL_ attribute of ICMP to record the location of a packet.
+`traceroute` specifically uses _UDP_ and the _TTL_ attribute of ICMP to record the location of a packet.
 ICMP's "TTL Exceeded" message is listened by UDP probes and when TTL value expires on a gateway, an error message is directly returned to `traceroute`.
-`traceroute` then understands that at that specific gateway the TTL is exceeded, therefore it records the gateway, increases the value of TTL by 1 and then transmits another ICMP packet, and this process is executed recursively until the packet is reached to a host.
+It then understands that at that specific gateway the TTL is exceeded, therefore it records the gateway, increases the value of TTL by 1 and then transmits another ICMP packet, and this process is executed recursively until the packet is reached to a host.

 Time to see the tool in action.
 First, let's use it to see the path to our gateway from our local network.